wgslsmith/wgslsmith/docs/src/harness/usage.md

 }
 ```

 By default, when executing a shader with an explicit path, the harness will look for a json file with the same name and parent directory as the shader.
-For example, given a shader file at `/path/to/shader.wgsl`, the harness will look for the metadata file at `/path/to/shader.json`.
+For example, given a shader file at `/path/to/shader.wgsl`, the harness will look for the inputs file at `/path/to/shader.json`.

 You can also specify the inputs file path explicitly by passing `/path/to/inputs.json` as the second positional argument on the command line, or even specify the json object inline: `'{"0:0": [...]}'`.